David4noy/NotesApp/README.md

 1. Tap the "Add" button to open the Add Note screen.
 2. Enter the title and content for the note.
-3. Optionally, tap the image area to add an image from the photo library.
-4. Save the note by tapping the "Save" button.
+3. Save the note by tapping the "Save" button.

 #### Editing a Note